 In 2002, the Navy launched Sea Enterprise (an initiative to establish principles that reward greater effectiveness while eliminating institutional hurdles to innovation), which ultimately led to NBK’s organizational structure, as we know it.

-There are nearly 70 tenant commands located on NBK, including:
+There are more than 70 tenant commands located on NBK, including:

 - Large Commands

 - Naval Supply Systems Command Fleet Logistics Center Puget Sound